karisuchy/PyBer_Analysis/README.md

 There is a statement summarizing three business recommendations to the CEO for addressing any disparities among the city types.

-Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.

-As demonstrated above, the overall impact of eliminating Thomas High School's ninth grade scores was negligible.
-A few areas where changes can be seen are:
-- Thomas High School is no longer alone in the second place spot of high performing schools.
-- Math and Reading scores by grade.
-- The scores for the $630 - $644 spending bin.
-- The reading and overall percentages for medium size schools
+As demonstrated above, the number of drivers, the amount of fares, and the number of rides are all significantly higher in Urban Cities and sifnificantly lower in Rural Communities.
+1) Recurit additional drivers in a few rural cities to improve availability.
+Use the results to determine if increasing the availability of drivers leads to increase ride-sharing.
+2) need another
+3) and another

-All information is available the shared development environment and is available on Git Hub.
+All information is available for reivew on Git Hub.